The troubleshooting steps for

 If something goes wrong when

-to initialize its tablespace or its log files, delete all files
+initialize its tablespace or its log files, delete all files

 ibdata files and all

 ib_logfile files.
-If you already created
+If you already created some

-InnoDB tables, also delete the
+InnoDB tables, also delete the corresponding

-.frm files for these tables,
+.frm files for these tables, and any

-.ibd files if you are using
+.ibd files if you are using multiple

 InnoDB database creation again.
-For
+For easiest

-prompt so that you see what is happening.
+that you see what is happening.

 InnoDB prints an operating system error